26Tanishk/marksheet-extractor/Approach_Note.md

+# Approach Note

-## Problem Understanding
+## Problem Overview

-The goal of this assignment was to build an API that takes a marksheet (image or PDF) as input and returns extracted information in a structured JSON format along with confidence scores.
+The task was to build an API that accepts a marksheet (image or PDF) and returns extracted information in structured JSON format along with confidence scores.

+One of the main difficulties is that marksheets are highly inconsistent across different boards and universities.
+Field names, layouts, subject tables, and formatting vary a lot, so a fixed rule-based approach becomes unreliable very quickly.

-The main challenge is that academic marksheets do not follow a fixed structure Layouts, field placement, naming conventions, and formatting vary widely across boards and institutions.
-Because of this variability, the system needs to handle unstructured and noisy input while still producing a consistent and predictable output.
+The system therefore needed to work on noisy and semi-structured input while still producing a predictable response format.

+---

-## System Design
+## Overall Approach

-I approached the problem by breaking the extraction process into clear and independent stages: file input, text extraction, structured parsing, and validation.

-Keeping these stages separate was a deliberate choice.
-It makes the system easier to reason about, debug, and extend, especially when OCR or parsing fails.

-At a high level, the flow is:
+I divided the pipeline into separate stages:

-uploaded document --> OCR --> raw text --> LLM-based structuring --> schema validation --> API response
+document upload → OCR extraction → text structuring → validation → JSON response

-Each stage has a single responsibility and avoids leaking assumptions into the next stage.
+Each stage handles a specific responsibility independently.

+This separation made the system easier to debug during development because OCR failures, parsing issues, and schema problems could be inspected separately instead of being tightly coupled together.

+---

-## OCR Strategy
+## OCR Layer

-For text extraction, I used Tesseract OCR to convert images and PDFs into raw text.
+Tesseract OCR was used to extract raw text from images and PDFs.

-The OCR layer is intentionally kept minimal.
-No layout-specific rules or document assumptions are applied at this stage.
-This avoids overfitting the system to a small set of sample marksheets and keeps the OCR output as close as possible to the raw document content.
+I intentionally kept the OCR stage simple and avoided adding layout-specific rules or hardcoded extraction patterns.
+The goal was to avoid overfitting the pipeline to a small set of sample marksheets.

+OCR quality varies significantly depending on:
+- scan clarity
+- document resolution
+- table structure
+- text alignment

-OCR errors are expected and treated as an input constraint rather than something to fully eliminate.
+Because of this, OCR mistakes are treated as an expected limitation of the input rather than something fully eliminated.

+---

-## LLM-Based Structuring
+## LLM-Based Parsing

-Given the variation in marksheet layouts, a purely rule-based or regex-driven approach would be brittle and hard to generalize.

-To address this, I used a large language model only for structured interpretation of OCR text.
-The model is constrained by a fixed schema and explicitly instructed not to guess missing values.
-If a field cannot be confidently identified, it is returned as null.

-The LLM is not used for generation or enrichment, but strictly as a flexible parser that maps noisy text into a predefined structure.
+Instead of relying only on regex or fixed rules, I used Gemini to convert noisy OCR text into a structured schema.

+The language model is not used to generate or infer missing information.
+Its role is limited to:
+- identifying relevant fields
+- mapping values into the expected schema
+- handling layout variation across documents

+The prompt explicitly instructs the model to return `null` for unclear or missing fields rather than guessing values.

+This helped keep the API response more predictable when OCR quality was poor.

+---

-## Schema Design
+## Schema Validation

-The output schema is defined using Pydantic models to enforce consistency and validation.
+Pydantic models were used to validate and structure the final response.

+The schema includes:
+- student information
+- exam metadata
+- subject-wise marks
+- overall result details

-All fields are optional where extraction may be unreliable.
-This allows the API to return partial but valid results instead of failing when some information is missing.
+Many fields are optional because extraction quality can vary between documents.
+Returning partial but valid JSON responses was preferred over failing the request completely.

-The schema includes student details, exam metadata, subject-wise results, and overall performance information when available.
-This structure was chosen to balance usefulness with robustness.
+---

 ## Confidence Scoring

-Confidence scores are computed heuristically based on field completeness rather than model probabilities.
+Confidence scores are calculated heuristically using extraction completeness.

-The goal of confidence scoring is not to claim correctness, but to make uncertainty explicit.
-If important fields are missing or partially extracted, the confidence score reflects that.

-Confidence is exposed at a field-group level to keep the logic simple, interpretable, and aligned with the assignment requirements.
+The score mainly depends on:
+- availability of student-level fields
+- extraction of subject data
+- presence of overall result information

+The intention was not to measure absolute correctness, but to expose extraction reliability in a simple and interpretable way.

+---

-## Generalization Considerations
+## Generalization Strategy

-The system is designed to generalize to unseen marksheets by avoiding document-specific rules, fixed layouts, or hardcoded patterns.
+The system was designed to work on unseen marksheet formats without depending heavily on hardcoded layouts.

-All extraction decisions are schema-driven and assisted by the language model, allowing the API to handle new formats without retraining or manual tuning.
+To support this:
+- OCR output is kept generic
+- parsing is schema-driven
+- document-specific rules are avoided wherever possible

+This improves flexibility across different boards and institutions, although extraction quality still depends heavily on OCR quality.

+---

-## Design Trade-offs
+## Trade-offs

-The main trade-off in this design is between extraction accuracy and system robustness.
+A major trade-off in the project was between extraction completeness and system reliability.

-I intentionally prioritized clarity, schema validation, and graceful failure handling over aggressive OCR tuning or layout-specific optimizations.
-While this may reduce extraction completeness in some cases, it improves maintainability and reduces failure modes on unfamiliar documents.
+I chose to prioritize:
+- schema consistency
+- transparent failure handling
+- predictable API responses

+instead of aggressively forcing extraction results from noisy OCR data.

+Because of this, some fields may remain `null` on difficult documents, but the API still returns a valid and interpretable response.

+---

 ## Conclusion

-This approach results in a modular backend that is easier to debug, evaluate, and extend.

-Rather than optimizing for perfect extraction on a small dataset, the system focuses on transparency, consistency, and controlled use of AI to handle real-world variability.
+The final system focuses more on robustness and maintainability than perfect extraction accuracy.

+The pipeline is modular, easier to debug, and flexible enough to handle different marksheet formats without relying heavily on document-specific rules.